obonaventure/cnp3/Missions/S4/tcp1.rst

 When debugging networking problems or to analyse performance problems, it is sometimes useful to capture the segments that are exchanged between two hosts and to analyse them.

-Several packet trace analysis softwares are available, either as commercial or open-source tools.
+Several packet trace analysis tools are available, either as commercial or open-source tools.
 These tools are able to capture all the packets exchanged on a link.
 Of course, capturing packets require administrator privileges.
 They can also analyse the content of the captured packets and display information about them.
 The captured packets can be stored in a file for offline analysis.

 tcpdump_ is probably one of the most well known packet capture software.
 It is able to both capture packets and display their content. tcpdump_ is a text-based tool that can display the value of the most important fields of the captured packets.
 Additional information about tcpdump_ may be found in :manpage:`tcpdump(1)`.
 The text below is an example of the output of tcpdump_ for the first TCP segments exchanged on an scp transfer between two hosts ::